Empty Holsters: Plot

 In the Old West, cowhands Clay Brent and Tex Roberts work for rancher Tom Raines.
-Clay competes with bar owner Ace Cain for the affections of Judy Ware, who has no interest in Ace.
-Local banker John Ware, Judy's father, turns down Ace for a loan to buy a ranch.
-Tom fires Tex after Tom mistakenly becomes the brunt of a practical joke.
+Raines fires Tex after mistakenly becoming the brunt of a practical joke.
+Clay competes with bar owner Ace Cain for the affections of Judy Ware, who has no interest in Cain.
+Local banker John Ware, Judy's father, turns Cain down for a loan to buy a ranch.

-To get Clay out of his way, Ace and his henchmen, Cutter Smith and Buck McGovern, falsely accuse Clay of a stagecoach holdup.
-Ace kills the driver and the guard (one of whom is the sheriff's brother) and steals its cargo of gold coins.
+To get Clay out of his way, Cain and his henchmen, Cutter Smith and Buck McGovern, falsely accuse Clay of a stagecoach holdup.
+Cain kills the driver and the guard (one of whom is the sheriff's brother) and steals its cargo of gold coins.
 Cutter and Buck report Clay is responsible for the murder and robbery.
-Clay is convicted and sentenced to 10 years in state prison.
-A model prisoner, Clay is paroled after 5 years, and returns to his old job with Tom where Clay is reunited with his horse, Smokey, who had run off.
+Clay is convicted and sentenced to ten years in state prison.
+A model prisoner, Clay is paroled after five years, and returns to his old job with Raines where Clay is reunited with his horse, Smokey, who had run off.
 Clay reports to the sheriff who seizes his guns, telling Clay "empty holsters" is a condition of his parole.

-Clay's father, who runs a saddle shop, tells Clay that Ace Cain owns "just about everything" in town and Tex has now joined up with his gang.
-Clay notices that a saddle his father was making for Ace has a gold coin woven into the leather that matches the gold coins stolen from the stage robbery.
-Clay goes to Judy's house where he overhears an argument between Ace and Judy in which Ace threatens Judy and her father.
-Clay intervenes and a fight ensues.
-Clay kicks Ace out of the house, but Ace learns of Clay's discovery of the stolen coins.
+Clay's father, who runs a saddle shop, tells Clay that Cain now owns "just about everything" in town and Tex has joined up with his gang.
+Clay notices that a saddle his father was making for Cain has a gold coin woven into the leather that matches the gold coins stolen from the stage robbery.
+Clay goes to Judy's house where he overhears an argument between Cain and Judy in which Cain threatens Judy and her father.
+Clay intervenes and kicks Cain out of the house; but, Cain learns of Clay's discovery of the stolen coins.

-Ace returns to his office and instructs Cutter to ambush Clay.
+Cain returns to his office and instructs Cutter to ambush Clay.
 During a skirmish, Smokey attacks Cutter, who injures his arm.
-Ace falsely tells the sheriff that Clay provoked the fight with Cutter and that the coins in Mr. Brent's possession are evidence of Mr. Brent's complicity in the robbery.
+Cain falsely tells the sheriff that Clay provoked the fight with Cutter and that the coins in Mr. Brent's possession are evidence of Mr. Brent's complicity in the robbery.
 The gang contacts U.S. Marshal Billy O'Neill and falsely accuse Clay.
 O'Neill arrests Clay for violating his parole.
-Tex arrives, knocks O'Neill unconscious and frees Clay, explaining that although he is in Ace's gang, he no longer follows him.
+Tex, disgruntled with following Cain, arrives, knocks O'Neill unconscious, and frees Clay.